gamesbook/pyprototypr/docs/terminology.rst

   carried out; this should usually cause an output file to be created (or recreated)
-- **vertex** / **vertices** - the sharp "points" at the intersection of the lines used to construct a shape; for example,  a triangle has 3 vertices and a square has 4.
+- **vertex** / **vertices** - the sharp "points" at the intersection of the lines used to construct a shape; for example, a triangle has 3 vertices and a square has 4 vertices.

 Color-orientated Terms
 ======================